 2.1 A Vegan diet is based on fruits, vegetables, nuts, seeds, beans, pulses and cereals.
 The diet omits all animal products including meat, poultry, fish, sea creatures, invertebrates, eggs, animal milks, honey and royal jelly.
 Vegans should not be required to handle such foodstuffs.
 Food/drink containing or made with any of the above or their derivatives should not be served.
 The Vegan Society can provide helpful information on a range of issues including how nutrients are obtained from a Vegan diet.

 2.2 Human nutrient requirements, with the exception of B12 can be met by a diet composed entirely of plant foods, but to do so it must be carefully planned using a wide selection of foods.
 Fortified Yeast extract is a good source of some of the B-vitamins, including vitamin B12 as is fortified Soya milk.

-Purchase of supplements and remedies
+Purchase of Supplements and Herbal Remedies

-4.1 Clothing and footwear must be from non-animal (eg plant or synthetic) sources.
+4.1 Clothing and footwear must be from non-animal (e.g. plant or synthetic) sources.
 The wearing of all animal fibres, skins and materials including wool, silk, leather and suede will not be accepted by Vegan prisoners.

-5.1 Toiletries containing any animal derived ingredients and toiletries where either the product or its ingredients have been tested on animals are totally unacceptable and are not permitted.
-Therefore, whenever toiletries suitable for Vegans are required, establishments should make arrangements for such items to be stocked in the prison canteen or ordered in as necessary.
+5.1 Toiletries containing any animal derived ingredients and where either the product or its ingredients have been tested on animals are totally unacceptable and are not permitted.
+Therefore, whenever toiletries suitable for Vegans are required, establishments should make arrangements for such items to be stocked in the prison retail, or ordered in as necessary.